UQdeco3500/FifthSense/README.md

 Step 1: Clone the repository code to your local machine.

-Step 2: Open IntelliJ with chat-feature as the source code, and simultaneously open AndroidStudio with android-app as source code.
+Step 2: Open IntelliJ with chat-feature folder as the source code, and simultaneously open AndroidStudio with android-app folder as the source code.

 Step 3: Click “Trust and Open” on both files.